 =INDEX($B$5:$B$14,RANDBETWEEN(1,COUNTA(B5:B14)))

-And the result will be similar as shown in the picture in this section.
+The result will be similar as shown in the picture in this section.

 3. Combining CHOOSE and RANDBETWEEN Functions to Extract Random Number from a List

 You can also combine CHOOSE and RANDBETWEEN functions to pull out random numbers from a list.
-CHOOSE function returns the value based on the specified serial number of that value from a list.
+The CHOOSE function returns the value based on the specified serial number of that value from a list.
 But a problem with the CHOOSE function is you cannot insert any range of cells or an array inside the function.
 Rather you have to input all data or the cell references manually inside the function which will take time.

 In Cell D5, the required formula to extract random numbers from a list with the help of CHOOSE and RANDBETWEN functions will be: